LlewBach/cydymiaith/TESTING.md

 [Back to top](#cydymiaith-testing-documentation)

+### id vs ObjectId

-- Getting edit post form to remember associated group - I was having trouble handling id vs ObjectId - I consulted GPT4o who advised me how to use jinja filters properly, such as
+Getting edit post form to remember associated group - I was having trouble handling id vs ObjectId - I consulted GPT4o who advised me how to use jinja filters properly, such as

 ` {% if group._id|string == post.group_id|string %}`

 and this equates the types making them comparable.

+### Instantiating User class instances

+I had much difficulty instantiating User class instances, with many errors occuring.
+I got around this by adding a boolean 'as_dict' to the find_by_username classmethod, that would return user info as a dictionary instead of an object, thus avoiding the issues I was having.
+I later realized that the problem was due to the login_manager load_user function needing to be handled and updated alongside the User class.

+### Modals

+I had trouble with modals deleting the wrong items or not working.
+I realized that this was due to multiple generated modals requiring unique IDs, which was fixed by using database IDs passed through the HTML templates.